You are here

 Pace Law School has played a key role in the development of the IUCN Academy of Environmental Law.
 Professor Nicholas Robinson led the effort to establish the Academy during his tenure as Chair of IUCN CEL and later served as Chair of the Academy.
 The Academy is rooted in the “Earth Summit’s” call for universities to advance legal education for integrating environment and development.
 In 1998, IUCN members requested that IUCN CEL develop a network of university law faculties to strengthen environmental legal education worldwide.
 IUCN formally authorized the concept of an Academy of Environmental Law at the Second World Conservation Congress in 2000 and gave its final approval for the Academy in December 2002.

 The Academy is a global learned society dedicated to advancing knowledge of the ways in which law promotes a just society that values and conserves nature.
 The Academy convenes international colloquia every year; Pace Law School hosted the fourth colloquium, entitled “Toward More Effective Implementation of Environmental Law: Compliance and Enforcement” in October 2006.
 The colloquium drew more than 220 participants from 47 countries and 65 universities.
-Pace faculty speak at the colloquium each year.
+Pace faculty, students, and alumni speak at the colloquium each year.

 IUCN Commission on Environmental Law